turbo-bert/kicks/README.md

 # Intro

 `kicks` is more or less simple helper for setting up a windows workstation for development.
+It is written in python and hosted on pypi.
+So using this it's always A) Installing a python intepreter B) Installing the pypi package.

 # Setup Windows Server 2022